Sunyouteng/Darknet_weights_pruningv2/README.md

-This project is based on https://github.com/AlexeyAB and developend to prune Darknet weights file as your will Steps to use it
+This project is based on https://github.com/AlexeyAB and developend to prune Darknet weights file as your will.

+Steps to use it

 1 build this project as the original Darknet for windows from  https://github.com/AlexeyAB;